Blog

 CMMC 2.0 and SPRS Scores

-The upcoming Cybersecurity Maturity Model Certification 2.0 (CMMC 2.0), a cybersecurity certification framework developed by the DoD to better protect sensitive data throughout the Defense Industrial Base (DIB), will require most companies to obtain independent third-party assessments to verify compliance with its requirements and the accuracy of SPRS scores.
-Company executives will more directly be held accountable for the accuracy of the SPRS score under CMMC 2.0, as they must personally sign off on the reported score.
+Cybersecurity Maturity Model Certification 2.0 (CMMC 2.0), a cybersecurity certification framework developed by the DoD to better protect sensitive data throughout the Defense Industrial Base (DIB), requires most companies to obtain independent third-party assessments to verify compliance with its requirements and the accuracy of SPRS scores.
+Company executives are more directly be held accountable for the accuracy of the SPRS score under CMMC 2.0, as they must personally sign off on the reported score.

-Tools to Simplify NIST 800-171 Assessment, Compliance, and SPRS Scoring
+Tools to Simplify NIST SP 800-171 Self-Assessment, Compliance, and SPRS Scoring

 Exostar can help you navigate DoD compliance requirements and win DoD contracts

 Understanding and maintaining an accurate SPRS score is crucial for companies in the DoD supply chain that store, process, or handle CUI.
-Compliance with DFARS 252.204-7012, 7019 and 7020, along with the upcoming CMMC 2.0 that will be tied to 7021 requires a strong focus on meeting the 110 NIST 800-171 controls and ensuring an up-to-date SPRS score.
+Compliance with DFARS 252.204-7012, 7019 and 7020, along with CMMC 2.0 requires a strong focus on meeting the 110 NIST 800-171 controls and ensuring an up-to-date SPRS score.
 By improving your organization’s security and SPRS score, you can increase your chances of securing contracts and safeguarding your business’s future in the defense industry.